 - % Done changed from 50 to 80

 If you are interested in gross household monthly income, then please use the variable called bw_fihhmngrs_dv in bw_hhresp.

-Updated by Nico Seifert 7 months ago
+Updated by Nico Seifert about 1 year ago

 Dear Support Team,

 I have a question that relates to this post.
 I noticed that in the example for the BHPS (see post #1), the poverty line is determined using the individual weight (axewght), although there is also a household weight in the household data.
 Using the individual weight is the procedure I know from other panel datasets.